• Start Here!

 Also, keep in mind that Hong Kong S.A.R.
 (Special Administrative Region) is a Chinese Province only since 1997 (before it was a British colony).

-The fact that Hong Kong is a special administrative region and that was a British colony for long time implies that there is a border between Mainland China and Hong Kong (they will stamp your passport and so on), that the Hong Kong currency is the “Hong Kong Dollar” while the Chinese currency is the “Renminbi”, that the law system isn’t the same (for obvious reasons Hong Kong’s laws are much more similar to British laws than to Chinese laws), that in Hong Kong people drive on the left (as in U.K.) while in China people drive on the right and so on.
+The fact that Hong Kong is a special administrative region and that was a British colony for a long time implies that there is a border between Mainland China and Hong Kong (they will stamp your passport and so on), that the Hong Kong currency is the “Hong Kong Dollar” while the Chinese currency is the “Renminbi”, that the law system isn’t the same (for obvious reasons Hong Kong’s laws are much more similar to British laws than to Chinese laws), that in Hong Kong people drive on the left (as in the U.K.) while in China people drive on the right and so on.

 Visa situation